 The Distribution of Earnings Under Monopsonistic/Polistic Competition

 Recent empirical contributions in labor economics suggest that individual firms face upward sloping labor supplies.
-We rationalize this by assuming that idiosyncratic non-pecuniary conditions interact with money wages in workers decisions to work for specific firms.
+We rationalize this by assuming that idiosyncratic non-pecuniary conditions interact with money wages in workers’ decisions to work for specific firms.
 Likewise, firms supply differentiated goods in response to differences in consumer tastes.
 Hence, firms are price-makers and wage-setters.
-By combining monopolistic and monopsonistic competition, our setting captures general equilibrium interactions between the two markets.
+Our setting combines monopolistic and monopsonistic competition, thus encapsulating general equilibrium interactions between the two markets.
 The equilibrium involves double exploitation of labor.
 Compared to the competitive outcome, the high-productive workers are overpaid under free entry, whereas the low-productive workers are underpaid.
 In the same vein, capital-owners receive a premium, whereas workers are exploited.

 JEL Classification: D33, J31, J42, J71, L13